 The ChristchurchNZ Virtual Famil experience started with a Powhiri and virtual arrival at Christchurch International Airport, followed by immersive city exploration with a live broadcast from the Christchurch Gondola.

-Then the audience was taken on a journey through the Alpine Pacific Touring Route visiting Hanmer, Kaikoura, North Canterbury wine region and to the Mackenzie region touring Lake Takapo and Mount Cook National Park.
+Then the audience was taken on a journey through the Alpine Pacific Touring Route visiting Hanmer, Kaikoura, North Canterbury wine region and to the Mackenzie region touring Lake Tekapo and Mount Cook National Park.
 The Canterbury showcase included a live broadcast from the middle of the Mackenzie High Country which added a huge wow factor to the experience.